ibm-cloud-docs/power-iaas/cloud-connections.md

 IBM Cloud Direct Link (2.0) is not a redundant service by default.
 You must order a separate Direct Link Connect (2.0) instance for redundancy.

-To setup highly available connectivity to the IBM Cloud network by using Direct Link Connect by completing the following steps:
+To set up highly available connectivity to the IBM Cloud network by using Direct Link Connect, complete the following steps:

 1. Create two cloud connections for your Power Systems Virtual Servers.
 2. Attach subnets to the primary and redundant cloud connections.

-When subnet are attached to cloud connections, PowerNS supports routing the subnets over the Cloud Connections and BGP configuration which provides the redundant paths.
+When subnets are attached to cloud connections, PowerNS supports routing the subnets over the Cloud Connections and BGP configuration, which provides the redundant paths.

+## Generic Routing Encapsulation (GRE) tunnel
+{: gre-tunnel}

+A Generic Routing Encapsulation (GRE) tunnel connects two endpoints (a firewall or a router and another network appliance) in a point-to-point logical link.
+Power Systems Virtual Servers in IBM Cloud uses GRE link to enable connectivity to IBM Cloud VMware Network and other destinations via a router appliance.

+GRE tunnel configuration requires tunnel source IP (Power Systems Virtual Server router end) and destination IP.
+To configure GRE tunnel and associate IPs, destination IP and GRE subnet is required.

+GRE tunnel subnet supports addressing for GRE tunnels.
+It is used for tunnel source IP, local IP and remote IP.
+First half of the subnet IP range (s1) is used for source IPs and second half for local and remote IPs (s2).
+GRE tunnel uses first IP from s1 for source IP, local IP is first IP of s2 and remote IP is second IP of s2.

+GRE tunnel BGP ASNs are as follows:

+- Power ASR side ASN is 64995 in WDC(64999 for Nexus in WDC)
+- For other ASRs ASN number is 64999.
+- Customer ASN for GRE BGP is 64880.